-4. A prophetic warning may be given in order to call us to partner with Him in prayer or spiritual warfare (Acts 20:23, 2 Cor 1:10-11)
+4. Also, a prophetic warning may be given in order to call us to partner with Him in prayer or spiritual warfare (Acts 20:23, 2 Cor 1:10-11)

-5. The purpose of a prophetic warning may be to lead people repentance, and to reconcile them to God (Rev 3:20)
+5. The purpose of a prophetic warning may be to lead people to repentance and to reconcile them to God (Rev 3:20)

 God’s passion is always to restore and reconcile!